 - Hands-on experience repairing / rebuilding small engines or automotive engines preferred

 - Able to multitask, managing multiple projects simultaneously.

 We are an ambitious, resourceful, and driven workforce, which empowers us to THINK OUTSIDE.
 Apply today!

-As the global leader in Powersports, Polaris Inc. (NYSE: PII) pioneers product breakthroughs and enriching experiences and services that have invited people to discover the joy of being outdoors since our founding in 1954.
-With annual 2021 sales of $8.2 billion, Polaris’ high-quality product line-up includes the Polaris RANGER®, RZR® and Polaris GENERAL™ side-by-side off-road vehicles; Sportsman® all-terrain off-road vehicles; Indian Motorcycle® midsize and heavyweight motorcycles; Slingshot® moto-roadsters; snowmobiles; and deck, cruiser and pontoon boats, including industry-leading Bennington pontoons.
-Polaris enhances the riding experience with parts, garments, and accessories, along with a growing aftermarket portfolio.
-Polaris’ presence in adjacent markets includes military and commercial off-road vehicles, quadricycles, and electric vehicles.
+As the global leader in powersports, Polaris Inc. (NYSE: PII) pioneers product breakthroughs and enriching experiences and services that have invited people to discover the joy of being outdoors since our founding in 1954.
+Polaris' high-quality product line-up includes the Polaris RANGER®, RZR® and Polaris GENERAL™ side-by-side off-road vehicles; Sportsman® all-terrain off-road vehicles; military and commercial off-road vehicles; snowmobiles; Indian Motorcycle® mid-size and heavyweight motorcycles; Slingshot® moto-roadsters; Aixam quadricycles; Goupil electric vehicles; and pontoon and deck boats, including industry-leading Bennington pontoons.
+Polaris enhances the riding experience with a robust portfolio of parts, garments, and accessories.
 Proudly headquartered in Minnesota, Polaris serves more than 100 countries across the globe. www.polaris.com